cout05/cout05/README.md

 # Hi, I'm Jerico Franco🙋‍♂️

 I am a BSIT student, I like to learn more about Web development, my hobbies are reading manga/manhwa, and I also enjoy watching movies.
 I am currently learning React.
+I am a very approachable person😊

 <!---